-On some models the condition of the battery can be read on the voltmeter when the ignition is in the ON position.
+On some models the condition of the battery can be read on the voltmeter when the ignition switch is in the ON position.

 With the engine not running, voltmeter readings in the 11.5 to 12.5-volt range are considered normal.
 Readings in the 10 to 11.5-volt range indicate a marginal charge condition.
-Readings below 10 volts indicate a serious discharge condition.
+Readings below 10 volts indicate a seriously discharged condition.

-With the engine running (over 1500 rpm) voltmeter readings of 13 to 14 volts are considered normal.
+With the engine running (over 1500 rpm), voltmeter readings of 13 to 14 volts are considered normal.
 Readings below this indicate a severely discharged battery or a nonfunctioning charging system.

-Check the battery water level regularly by removing the caps.
-If the zinc plates are exposed, add distilled water.
+Check the battery electrolyte level regularly.
+Remove the caps on top of the battery and observe the level of the fluid inside.
+If the zinc plates are exposed, add distilled water until they are covered again.
 Corroded terminals can impair battery performance and charging ability.
-Clean them with baking soda and water, and coat them with a preservative or a light film of grease.
+Clean them with baking soda and water; then coat them with a preservative or a light film of grease.
 Be sure all battery connections are tight.
 When storing the boat, it is best to remove the battery, give it a full charge, and store it inside away from extreme temperatures.

 The adapter plug included with your electric trolling motor is designed for battery charging; it fits the receptacle on the forward electrical panel.
-Your Bayliner dealer can recommend a battery charger that is appropriate for whatever capacity battery you choose.
-Note that this plug is to be attached to a DC battery charger only, and is not to be used with standard household electric power.
+Your Cobra dealer can recommend a battery charger that is appropriate for whatever capacity battery you choose.
+Note that this plug is to be attached to a DC battery charger only, and is NOT to be used with standard household electric power.